-On Canal Street, Reconstruction forces prepared to defend the state government and, most importantly, Governor Kellogg.
-Though the state used the St. Louis Hotel on Royal Street as its government building, Kellogg took shelter in the U.S. Custom House, the large building across the street from you, which now houses the Audubon Butterfly Garden and Insectarium.
+On September 14, 1874, Reconstruction forces prepared to defend the state government and, most importantly, Governor Kellogg from the White League.
+Though the state used the St. Louis Hotel on Royal Street as its government building, Kellogg took shelter in the U.S. Custom House, the large building across the street, which now houses the Audubon Butterfly Garden and Insectarium.

 The two forces finally met on Canal Street between Decatur Street and the Mississippi River, just in front of where you are standing.
 In less than half an hour, the White League routed the Metropolitan Police.
 Despite their victory, the White League stopped short of entering the federally owned Custom House where Governor Kellogg still took refuge.
 In total, 35 people were killed in the skirmish, including several of the onlookers.